Quench dynamics of mass-imbalanced three-body fermionic systems in a spherical trap: Quench Dynamics

-where $\Psi_{\rm i}$ is the initial state with energy $E_{\rm i}$, $\Psi'$ is the final state and the $\Psi'_{j}$s are the eigenstates of the post-quench system with energy $E_{j}$, and the sum over $j$ is a sum over all post-quench states.
+where $\Psi_{\rm i}$ is the pre-quench wavefunction with energy $E_{\rm i}$ and $\Psi'$ is the post-quench wavefunction.
+To obtain Eq. (\ref{eq:RamseyDefn}) we have inserted a complete set of post-quench eigenstates, $\Psi'_{j}$, with energies $E_{j}$, where the sum over $j$ is a sum over all post-quench eigenstates \cite{kerin2020two}.

 Since the COM wavefunction is unaffected by the quench the Ramsey signal is given

 where indices with subscript i are the eigenvalues of the initial state and the unlabelled indices correspond to the post-quench eigenvalues.
 Note that $\bra{\phi_{ls}}\ket{\phi_{l'\neq l s'}}=0$, i.e. hyperangular states of different angular momenta are orthogonal.